 The early childhood and special education major offers engaging academic courses and hands-on experiences that will prepare you to be an effective teacher.

 The field of special education is rapidly changing.
 There is a critical need for teachers who can meet the cognitive, behavioral, social, emotional, linguistic and cultural needs of each student in the classroom.

 This specially designed major gives you the opportunity to become certified to teach both early childhood (pre-K through grade 3) and special education (birth through grade 3).
 This comprehensive program offers:

 The Center for Professional Practice connects students to clinical internships.
 The major will prepare you for a career as an early childhood classroom teacher or as an infant/primary special education teacher.

-You can view degree requirements for the integrated early childhood and special education major in the Undergraduate Catalog.
+You can view degree requirements for the early childhood and special education major in the Undergraduate Catalog.

-Students in northeastern Maryland can obtain a bachelor’s degree in integrated early childhood-special education at Towson University in Northeastern Maryland (TUNE), located on the Harford Community College campus.
+Students in northeastern Maryland can obtain a bachelor’s degree in early childhood-special education at Towson University in Northeastern Maryland (TUNE), located on the Harford Community College campus.
 Earn your bachelor’s degree without leaving Harford County.
 Read more about undergraduate programs at TUNE, or email program coordinator Toni Guidi, tguidi AT_TOWSON.